-Peas are also a good addition if you can tolerate the flavor.
-Personally, I would rather use pea protein powder than canned peas, but fresh peas taste good if they’re available.
+Peas are also a good addition if you can tolerate the flavor and texture.
+Personally, I would rather use pea protein powder than canned peas, but fresh peas taste pretty good if they’re available.

 This is a refreshing drink too cool down with in the summer.
-Watermelon or honeydew is also great addition if have you already have some sliced up.
+Watermelon or honeydew is also a great addition if have you already have some sliced up.
 Don’t steer away from melon seeds or the peeling of the cucumber/apples.
 The extra fiber is great for digestion and bowel movements.
-Lets face it, we all like having good bowel movements.